Status: production‑ready architecture and pilot for a local services marketplace that was later shelved for business reasons (not live today).

 Good fit if you already have a live product and real users searching, even if the current search is basic.

-Limited to 2 Quick Start Sprints per month to ensure hands-on work.
+Limited to 2 Focused Fixes per month to ensure hands-on work.